nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    Lists all the files and folders under the given folder path.

-   :param folderPath: String folder path.
+   :param folderPath: String folder path to get the list.
-   :param version: String version.
+   :param version: String version of the folder.
-   :param depth: Integer depth.
+   :param depth: Integer folder depth to read.
-   :param filter: String filter.
+   :param filter: String filter to be applied when reading the list.
    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If a network error occurs.
    :return: Item array of files and folders.